Padres edge light-hitting Dodgers 2-1 on Hosmer’s RBI single

 Austin Hedges homered with two outs in the fifth to tie it at 1.
 It was Hedges’ third hit and first homer of the season and only the second home run given up by May.

 Emilio Pagán retired Mookie Betts, Cody Bellinger and Justin Turner in order in the eighth, and the Dodgers managed just four hits.
 Betts, Bellinger and Turner were 1 for 4 with a strikeout each.
-Los Angeles was 1 for 8 with runners in scoring position.

-Cal Quantrill (2-0) got the victory with three innings of relief.
-He allowed two hits and struck out three.
+“Those guys pitched just great,” Tingler said.
+“And for two of the guys to do it without game reps in seven to eight days, hats off.”

-Drew Pomeranz retired the side in the ninth for his third save.
+Los Angeles was 1 for 8 with runners in scoring position and the team’s streak of homering in 11 straight games ended.

 The Dodgers had runners on first and third with two outs in the seventh.
 Chris Taylor walked, took second on a groundout and went to third on a pickoff error by catcher Hedges.
 Pederson’s comebacker off Craig Stammen ricocheted into the glove of shortstop Fernando Tatis Jr., who stepped on second to end the inning.